Las Vegas Aces vs. Indiana Fever: Betting Trends, Record ATS, Home/Road Splits

 Aces Season Stats

-- The Aces have been thriving both offensively and defensively this season, ranking best in the WNBA in points per game (92.5) and second-best in points allowed per game (76.3).
+- The Aces have been thriving at both ends of the court this year, ranking best in the WNBA in points per game (93.2) and second-best in points allowed per game (77.2).

-- Las Vegas ranks second-best in the WNBA by allowing only 33.4 rebounds per game.
-It ranks seventh in the league by pulling down 35.4 boards per contest.
+- With 33.2 rebounds allowed per game, Las Vegas ranks second-best in the league.
+It ranks seventh in the league by grabbing 35.1 boards per contest.

-- The Aces have been racking up assists in 2023, ranking second-best in the WNBA with 22 dimes per game.
+- The Aces have been one of the top teams in the league when it comes to assists, as they are averaging 22.4 per game (second-best in WNBA).

-- Las Vegas is top-five this season in turnovers, ranking best in the league with 11.5 turnovers per game.
-Meanwhile, it ranks seventh with 13.2 forced turnovers per contest.
+- Las Vegas is top-five this year in turnovers, ranking best in the league with 11.5 turnovers per game.
+Meanwhile, it ranks seventh with 13.3 forced turnovers per contest.

-- In terms of three-point shooting, things are clicking for the Aces, who are sinking 8.8 treys per game (second-best in WNBA) and shooting 37.2% from beyond the arc (second-best).
+- The Aces have been getting things done in terms of three-point shooting this season, ranking second-best in the WNBA in treys per game (9.0) and best in three-point percentage (38.0%).

-- Las Vegas is ceding 7.3 treys per game (fifth-ranked in league).
-It is allowing opposing teams to shoot 34.3% (eighth-ranked) from downtown.
+- This year, Las Vegas is allowing 7.2 threes per game (fifth-ranked in WNBA) and is allowing opposing teams to shoot 34.4% (seventh-ranked) from downtown.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.